The Argyle Case (1917 film)

-The Argyle Case is a lost 1917 American silent mystery film produced by and starring Robert Warwick and directed by Ralph Ince.
+The Argyle Case is a 1917 American silent mystery film produced by and starring Robert Warwick and directed by Ralph Ince.
 It was distributed by Lewis J. Selznick through his Selznick Pictures Corporation.

 The play was refilmed in 1929 as an early talkie The Argyle Case with Thomas Meighan and Lila Lee.

+A copy survives in the archives of the British Film Institute.